 Post-flight questions / suggestions

-Your head down progression will initially be slowly staged in order to allow adeqaute opportunity to accomplish each aspect of the skill correctly and safely... as you start to master the position and are being released by the tunnel instructors to demonstrate the balance solo, the doors will open for you within this area of your flying on your path to becoming a pro-flyer!
+Your head down progression will initially be slowly staged in order to allow adequate opportunity to accomplish each aspect of the skill correctly and safely.
+As you start to master the position and are able to be released by your Coach, the doors will open for you within this area of your flying on your path to becoming a pro-flyer.